Ionaru/EVIE/README.md

 - `EVIE_DB_SSL_CERT` (optional): Location of the client certificate **in the container** to use for a secure database connection.
 - `EVIE_DB_SSL_KEY` (optional): Location of the client key **in the container** to use for a secure database connection.
 - `EVIE_DB_SSL_REJECT` (boolean): Whether to reject an insecure connection to the database.
+- `EVIE_SSO_LOGIN_CLIENT`: Client ID of the SSO application that handles login.
+- `EVIE_SSO_LOGIN_SECRET`: Secret Key of the SSO application that handles login.
+- `EVIE_SSO_LOGIN_CALLBACK`: Callback URL of the SSO application that handles login.
+- `EVIE_SSO_AUTH_CLIENT`: Client ID of the SSO application that handles character auth.
+- `EVIE_SSO_AUTH_SECRET`: Secret Key of the SSO application that handles character auth.
+- `EVIE_SSO_AUTH_CALLBACK`: Callback URL of the SSO application that handles character auth.